Garrett questions price tag of new fire engine

 “I personally would like to see you guys come up with a plan.
 First of all, if an emergency is in order, get this pumper replaced; 47 years old.
 It needs replaced, we know that.
 Do that first.

 “Second, let’s talk about the future.
-Where this second fire station is going to be, how big it’s going to be?
-But let’s get the plan going where you get the future fire station you desperately need, this one was pretty much outgrown when it was finished,” he said.
+Where is this second fire station is going to be, how big it’s going to be?
+But let’s get the plan going where you get the future fire station you desperately need, This one was pretty much outgrown when it was finished,” he said.

 (0) comments